wehlutyk/thesis/content/1-introduction-2-review.md

 #### Parisian {#sec:intro-review-parisian}

 \add{sperber is a bit paradoxical.
 He (1996, 3, 101 FN 29, 113, 124) relies a lot on Evolutionary Psychology, but at the same time is very open about the complexities of the social/cultural.
-But now, most authors agree that there isn't substantial disagreement with DIT, which is much less committed to EP.}
+But now, most authors agree that there is no substantial disagreement with SCE, which is much less committed to EP.}

 \add{Talk about Mesoudi 2011?}

-In the mid-nineties Dan Sperber formalised a second influential approach to the question of the evolution of culture: in a series of innovative articles gathered in @sperber_explaining_1996, the author puts forward a research programme called *Epidemiology of Representations* (better known today as *Cultural Attraction Theory*, or CAT), and seeks to provide the cognitive and social sciences with a common framework with which to address interdisciplinary questions.
+In the mid-nineties Dan Sperber formalised a second influential approach to the question of the evolution of culture: in a series of innovative articles gathered in @sperber_explaining_1996, the author puts forward a research programme called *Epidemiology of Representations* (better known today as *Cultural Attraction Theory*, hereafter noted CAT), and seeks to provide the cognitive and social sciences with a common framework with which to address interdisciplinary questions.
-One of the guiding questions of Sperber's work is the following: how can we explain both the diversity culture across regions, and its relative stability through time, knowing that all human beings are more or less made of the same ingredients?
+One of the guiding questions of Sperber's work is the following: how can we explain both the diversity of culture across regions, and its relative stability through time, knowing that all human beings are more or less made of the same ingredients?
-In developing an answer, Sperber commits himself to presenting a coherent ontology where the status of each object he refers to is well defined.
+In developing an answer, Sperber commits himself to presenting a coherent ontology where the status of each object he refers to is well defined, while at the same time connecting with the many ontologies he identifies in anthropology.

 The framework he suggests then starts from an ontology made of "mental representations", which correspond to those defined and studied by classical cognitive science, and "public representations", which are the expressions of mental representations in diverse cultural artefacts such as pieces of text, utterances, pictures, myths, built structures, etc..
 New mental representations are constantly formed in people's minds whenever they perceive or interpret public representations.
 For instance, say I am thinking of a tune (mental representation), and I whistle it (public representation);
 someone else hears it, and forms their own mental representation.
 Most of the time, the new representation in that person's head is different from my original representation.
-This last point is a defining feature of what Sperber proposes, in contrast to memetics of course, but also to DIT, outlined above [@sperber_explaining_1996, p.
+This last point is a defining feature of the theory Sperber proposes, in contrast to not only memetics, but also to SCE as outlined above [@sperber_explaining_1996, p.
 25-26, 31].

 On this basis, Sperber proposes to model human societies as large dynamical systems of people continuously interpreting public representations into mental representations, and producing new public representations through their situated actions (in which mental representations play a role).
 To explain culture then, in this framework, is to analyse the processes by which representations circulate through a society, with different levels of change along the way.
-Those processes are many and heterogeneous, which corresponds to the diversity of cultural domains that exist in societies, but the basic ontology remains grounded in the same mental representations of cognitive science.
+Those processes are many and heterogeneous, which corresponds to the diversity of cultural domains that exist in societies, but the basic ontology remains grounded in the same notion of mental representations from cognitive science.

 By developing such an ontology to connect disciplines, Sperber proposes a credible bridge between the notions of representation in social science and that of mental representation in cognitive science, without reducing one area to the other or making simplistic assumptions about the phenomena encountered.
 In this sense, his proposal is that of a naturalistic ontology for the study of culture which builds on cognitive science principles.